-$20.00 off any of our Initial Online Director Courses Coupon Code: MYDISCOUNT2020
+$21 off Initial Director Courses Use Coupon Code: MYDISCOUNT2021

 A day care center director is responsible for the day-to-day operations, employee relations, and to ensure the safety of the children in care.

-A credential from The McKee Group will ensure that you receive the quality training that will prepare you for this journey.
+A Child Care Director Certification from The McKee Group will ensure that you receive the quality training that will prepare you for this journey.
 Our program is one of the few that are recognized by State Child Care Licensing and will qualify you under Minimum Standards.

 What are the requirements to become a Director?